vitoriarlima/vitoriarlima.github.io/_portfolio/1_bond_project.md

 ---
-title: "1.
-PCA on a Bonds Portfolio"
+title: "Project 1: PCA on a Bonds Portfolio"
 excerpt: "An analysis and literature review of factor investing in fixed income, where the first three components can be attributed to actual meanings in a Bonds Portfolio setting."
 collection: portfolio
 permalink: /portfolio/1_bond_project